James Rattray: Book

 He is the author of Scenery, Inhabitants & Costumes, of Afghaunistaun from drawings made on the spot by James Rattray.

 Artist: James Rattray 1818–1854, Lithographer: Robert Carrick, Published by Day & Son in 1847.
 A second edition was published the next year in London: by Hering & Remington, 137 Regent street, 1848.

 The artist dedicated this collection to the Kandahar Force that he belonged under the command of Major-General Sir William Nott,G.C.B., and the British and Indian Army officers who participated in the war.

 His sketches and drawings were made into Lithographs mainly by the lithographer and engraver Robert C. Carrick.
 Other lithographers were Edmund Walker Plate nos.
 2, 19, 20, 22, 24, and 25; landscape artist and lithographer William L. Walton Plate nos.
 13 and 18, and Plate no. 21 by Frederick William Hulme, all employed by the publisher.

 W. L. Walton was a landscape artist, working in London, who exhibited between 1834 and 1855.
 He also made the lithographic plates for General Sale's Defence of Jalalabad (c.
 1845).).

 Among the subscribers for the publication were Prince Albert, and several Rattray family members, including Capt.
 Charles Rattray, Pol.
 Agt., Turkestan; Capt.
 Rattray R.N.; Capt.
 D. Rattray, Prince Albert's Light Infantry; Lieut.
 T. Rattray, BNI.

 Each colour plate is accompanied by a lengthy explanatory texts (commentaries), delving into detailed vivid depictions of the people, their clothing, habits, occupations.
 Topics relating to historical and ethnohistorical interest are described, such as the forms of worship at tombs and mosques, and the imperial rituals of the Dorranis.
 Verbatim excerpts of some of these texts can be found on the British Library website.

+In popular culture

+Several works by Rattray are used in the second edition of the board game Pax Pamir, designed by Cole Wehrle, in which players assume the role of local leaders in Afghanistan after the fall of the Durrani Empire.